America’s Cybersecurity Mandate: 5 Ways to Adopt Zero-Trust Architecture

 ZT encourages adequate intelligence on the network traffic.
 While packet logging and in-flight inspection have their use cases, it is also useful to obtain metrics on traffic, as well as set up logging and tracing features.

 Once again, both Kong Gateway and Kong Mesh support this via out-of-the-box tracing, logging and monitoring.
-While metrics have operational utility, they frequently can be used to trigger alerts.
+While metrics have tactical, and even strategic utility, they also are frequently used to trigger alerts.

-Alerts are intended usually for operational purposes, yet they can also help identify potential threats.
+While alerts. are intended for operational purposes, they can also help identify potential threats.
 This is especially so when alerts uncover out of the ordinary patterns.
 Kong Immunity is built on this premise.

 The speed and flexibility of the previously mentioned logging, monitoring and tracing in ZT deployments should aid in making the transition.